ssubramanian83/Streaming-ETL-Demo/README.md

     <img src="Images/traditional-etl.png" width=75% height=75%>
 </div>

-By adopting Conlfuent streaming ETL platform, we decouple the sources and targets for data, and thus introduce greater flexibility to build upon and evolve an architecture.
+By adopting Confluent streaming ETL platform, we decouple the sources and targets for data, and thus introduce greater flexibility to build upon and evolve an architecture.

 <div align="center">
     <img src="Images/streaming-etl.png" width=75% height=75%>